Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### User interfaces

-UIs are program(s) that allow a user to interact with the computer.
+UIs are programs that allow a user to interact with the computer.
 The GUI is the most popular as they include desktops and icons for ease of use, with menus and a mouse to interact with it.
 They are easy to use but use more processing power.
 CLIs are text-based programs (like command prompt in Windows) which are very powerful and require little processing power to display due to their simplicity.
 However, they are difficult for most people to use.
-Mobile UIs are basically the same as GUIs but replace the mouse with touch and gestures to navigate.
+Mobile UIs are basically the same as GUIs but replaces the mouse with touch and gestures to navigate.

 ### Multitasking & memory management

 Multitasking is a classic example of OS' evolution over the years.
 With CLIs, a user could only do one process.
 Now, videos can be streamed while uploading documents to the cloud.
-This requires an OS to support it (duh) and enough memory to run multiple processes.
+This requires an OS to support it and enough memory to run multiple processes.
 The OS manages memory used to prioritise running processes, and when another process closes, this extra available memory gets allocated to the running program.
+In modern computers, there are often hundreds of processes running at the same time - the CPU is so fast that it gives the illusion of running in parallel.

 ### Peripherals and drivers